dmakvh/eureka/Configuring-Eureka.md

-Read the document [here](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) to understand the concepts of the setup better.
+Read the [Eureka-at-a-glance page](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) to understand the concepts of the setup better.

 Eureka comes with two components - **Eureka Client** and the **Eureka Server**.
 Your architecture which is using Eureka will typically have two applications